we-are-va/we-are-va.github.io/_work/mooloolaba-music.md

   media:
     image: "/uploads/mooloolabamusic_tshirt-1.jpg"
     alt_text: ''
-  headline: "<strong>Three concepts...</strong>"
+  headline: "<strong>Being spoilt for choice</strong>"
+  content: |-
-  content: We Are VA proudly produced three concepts.
-Our goal, as ever, with the
-    brand design, is to make it difficult for the customer to pick a favourite.
+    We Are VA proudly produced three concepts.
+Our goal, as ever, with the brand design, is to make it difficult for the customer to pick a favourite.
 The current brand was a narrow winner and as per the customer’s wishes, we tried a few amalgamations of all the concepts before refining and producing the end result.

+    #### Speaking of end results…

+    The newly refurbished logo and brand is a doff of the hat to a 30 year Sunshine Coast icon with the modernity and timelessness to carry it into the future.
 - template: full-width-media-element
   block: media-1
   image: "/uploads/mooloolaba-music-mockups-car-wrap.jpg"